 1: Get rid of the excess with paper towels, cotton rags, or a sponge.
 Use a dull blade or scraper for solids.

 2: Check the care label.
-If it says “Dry Clean Only,” believe it.
+If it says “Dry Clean Only,” follow the instructions.

 3: Avoid using hot water on protein stains.